-Our oral tradition state the Cowichan Nation occupied and used their territory myriad of generations.
+Our oral tradition states the Cowichan Nation occupied and used their territory for thousands of years.

 The Cowichan, as well as for other members of the Cowichan Nation, trace their origins to ancestors.
 Syalutsa, fell to the earth near Koksilah Ridge and was soon followed by his younger brother Stutsun, who landed atop Swuqus, or Mount Prevost.
 Other first ancestors followed, each falling down at specific locations in Cowichan territory.

 Cowichan Tribes territory includes the regions of Cowichan lake, the Cowichan and Koksilah River drainages, the regions around Cowichan Bay, Maple Bay, Shawnigan Lake, the southern Gulf Islands, as well as areas on the mainland particularly the region of the south arm of the Fraser River.
 Cowichan traditional main winter villages included, specifically: Clemclemalits (Lhumlhumuluts'), Comiakin (Qw'umiyiqun'), Khenipsen (Xinupsum), Kilpahlas (Tl'ulpalus), Koksilah (Xwulqw'selu), Quamichan (Kwa'mutsun), Somenos (S-amuna') and Taitka (T'aa'ka).

 Every year we were assured great riches as the spawning salmon returned to the Cowichan, Koksilah, and other rivers and streams.
 Their capture and distribution was carefully managed by our Elders through the use of fish weirs, a gift from the First Ancestor Syalutsa.
 The weirs ensured abundant fish for our people to eat, while allowing enough fish to reach the spawning beds to ensure future returns.
 Other resources were equally managed with an eye to future abundance.